 Staff shortages are one of the biggest issues in hospitality at the moment, triggered by the combination of Covid and Brexit.
 As eco-minded chef Sam Buckley, who heads up Where The Lights Gets In in Stockport, told us: ‘When we opened the restaurant again, everyone getting their stamina back was difficult… you get this level of people not wanting to work so many hours.
 It’s definitely more prevalent after lockdown.’
 This means restaurants and bars are having to up their game when it comes to employee happiness, being more accommodating with things like long hours and encouraging progression.
 Buckley, for instance, has introduced a four-day working week – something echoed in Islington restaurant F.K.A.B.A.M (formerly known as Black Axe Mangal), which is only open three days per week to give staff a better work-life balance.

 While we’ll never tire of a good old Italian, the UK dining scene is making space for interesting new cuisines.
 On the rise in London, for instance, is West African food, spearheaded by openings like Akwasi Brenya-Mensa’s Tatale in The Africa Centre.
-Ikoyi in St James, meanwhile, was one of just two UK eateries to make the World’s 50 Best Restaurants list this year.
-Founded by friends Iré Hassan-Odukale and Chef Jeremy Chan, it spotlights food from sub-Saharan West Africa, with two Michelin stars to its name.
+Ikoyi on the Strand, meanwhile, was one of just two UK eateries to make the World’s 50 Best Restaurants list last year.
+Founded by friends Iré Hassan-Odukale and Chef Jeremy Chan, the restaurant spotlights the modern use of sub-Saharan West African spices, with two Michelin stars to its name.
 So which cuisines will be hot in 2023?
 Resy highlights Colombian and Kurdish as ones to watch.
 Get ahead of the game by checking out KiliG, a Colombian-Filipino restaurant in Deptford, and Yada’s Green Kitchen, which serves Kurdish food in Peckham.